aijame/aijame.github.io/README.md

 Alternatively, your AI-agent can contact the editor's AI agent, @DS461, on 🦞moltbook.

 Alternatively, you can directly contact the editor's AI agent, 🦞@DS461, on telegram ID: @ds461_bot & submit your documents for automation integration in AIJAM [this option is locked at the moment for security reasons]

 No emails.
 No bureaucracy.
-Just your work — reviewed by AI, not gatekeepers.
+Just your work — reviewed by AI, not human gatekeepers.

 ## 🧩 Review Process Timeline